SteveLauC/Notes/database/PostgreSQL/src/storage/page.md

+> This chapter is about:
+>
+> * Before I read it
+> * After I read it
+>
 > Buffer page management.

+> What do you expect to learn from it
+>
+> * If you are new to it, ...
+> * If you already knew something about it, ... (tip: think more, read less)
+>
+>   1. How is the page structure defined
+>
+>      * Page header (see `struct PageHeaderData`)
+>      * line pointer array
+>      * free space
+>      * special space
+>
+>      Special space is specific to access methods, e.g., for an index page, this
+>      space stores the pointers to the sibling pages.
+>
+>      The structure of heap tuple and index tuple are not covered here.
+>
+>   2. What does an empty page looks
+>
+>      An empty page only has the header initialized
+>
+>   3. How Postgres add new item to the database, then to the page
+>
+>      Postgres first looks for a page that has enough free space for the tuple
+>      using the free space map fork, then it calls `PageAddItemExtended()`.
+>
+>      For heap pages, the transaction ID of the transaction that inserts the
+>      data will be set in the Item.
+>
+>   4. How Postgres removes an item
+>
+>      Postgres does delete to heap and index pages differently:
+>
+>      * heap pages: QUES: I just take a guess here.
+Postgres will set the
+>        pointer to `LP_UNUSED`, then mark the tuple dead by setting the `t_xmax`
+>        field in the heap tuple header to the transaction ID of the transaction
+>        that removes this tuple.
+>
+>        Later, when appropriate, Postgres will compact the page.
+>
+>      * index pages
+>
+>         ```
+>         void PageIndexTupleDelete(Page page, OffsetNumber offnum);
+>         void PageIndexMultiDelete(Page page, OffsetNumber *itemnos, int nitems);
+>         void PageIndexTupleDeleteNoCompact(Page page, OffsetNumber offnum);
+>         ```
+>
+>   5. How Postgres updates an item
+>
+>      Remove the existing one, then add a new tuple.
+>
+>   6. Concurrency and locks

 # Navigation

 * `src/include/storage/bufpage.h` for the related types and structure specification of buffer pages and disk blocks (they use the same structure)

+* `src/backend/storage/page/bufpage.c`: implementations of the function defined in `src/include/storage/bufpage.h`

 * `src/include/storage/itemid.h` for slot (slotted-page structure) definition `ItemIdData` and its getters/setters.